 Garden cockroaches that storm your home will wade into your garbage cans, and then continue their adventures in your meticulously cleaned kitchen.

-They’ll spread bacteria all over the house and in the most delicate places.
+They’ll spread bacteria all over the house and garage and in the most delicate places.
 This will cause other types of damage to the health of the inhabitants of the house by bringing back serious diseases such as Salmonellosis, Typhoid fever, gastroenteritis, dysentery, hepatitis, and other parasitic diseases.

 IV.
 How to get rid of garden roaches

 The main question is how to get rid of these pests that contaminate our environment.
 There are several means more or less effective depending on the degree of infestation.

 Natural recipes can be used when the infestation is recent, so roaches in reduced numbers.